phillycocoa/website/content/sponsorship.md

 Payment can be made via check or we can send you a PalPal invoice which can be paid using a credit card.

-If you are interested, please reach out to Michael Mayer at <m.mayer6@gmail.com>.
+If you are interested, please contact us at <leadership@phillycocoa.org>.